ninabarzh/broomstick/content/posts/the-global-souths-not-so-secret-club.md

 the quiet determination of guests who’ve been waiting far too long for Africa’s seat at the table.
 The UAE, ever the polished operator, glided in with a tray of canapés and a portfolio of trade deals.

-Argentina, however, never made it past the velvet rope—pulling out at the eleventh hour after a change in government reminded everyone that its economic compass still points squarely at the IMF’s front door, hat in hand.
+Argentina, however, never made it past the velvet rope, pulling out at the eleventh hour after a change in government reminded everyone that its economic compass still points squarely at the IMF’s front door, hat in hand.
 Meanwhile, Saudi Arabia remains at the door, sipping something expensive and undecided, its application still "under consideration" as of mid-2025.